Vienna’s Pompfüneberer is a true celebrity!

 The word originates from the French “pompe funèbre”, meaning a simple mortician.
 Vienna has unarguably a deeper connection to the word than any other city or culture.
 The Bumpfinebara is always male and dressed in black, though his clothing is never shiny nor new but worn down.
 You will never find him with a smile tugging on his lips, his frown will never fade.

-Not only is the Bumpfinebara an important part of funerals but also the saying “a schöne Leich”, translating to “a beautiful corpse” will be found in our parlance.
+Not only is the Bumpfinebara an important part of funerals, but you will also find the saying “a schöne Leich”, translating to “a beautiful corpse” in our parlance.
 “A schöne Leich” describes Vienna’s obsession with celebrating funerals in the most classy and pompous ways.

 Especially the burials of our emperors and empresses were celebrated like nothing comparable.
-Our emperors and empresses were buried in the Kapuzinergruft, which you can still visit today.
+We bury our emperors and empresses in the Kapuzinergruft, which you can still visit today.
 Part of the burial is a ritual that nowadays seems highly abstract.

 The Kapuzinergruft is without a doubt worth a visit, being able to admire caskets from emperors and empresses certainly has a peculiar feeling to it.
 Every casket tells its own story, beginning from its design to the body laid to rest in it.
 No matter the age, the Kapuzinergruft will capture every visitor’s imagination.